antoniogallegosaez/jenkins-cluster/README.md

-# jenkins-cluster
+# jenkins-dynamic-cluster
-Templates for creating a dynamic Jenkins cluster in OpenShift
+Templates for creating a dynamic Jenkins cluster in OpenShift.